-Other areas of major functionality, e.g. Customer Care and Billing (CC&B) will be important for other sectors.
+Other areas of major functionality, e.g. Customer Care and Billing (CC&B) will be important for other sectors, notably Telecommunications and Utilities.

 In the manufacturing sector another application integration effort is represented by Product Data Management (PDM) systems which are directed primarily at interfacing with the product development applications of CAPM, CAD/CAM etc.